lukablagoje/three-dimensional-shape-connectivity-physical-network/README.md

 [**4. link_confinement_measure**](https://github.com/lukablagoje/three-dimensional-shape-connectivity-physical-networks/tree/main/4.%20link_confinement_measure) - I apply collision detection algorithms to compute a link-level measure of local confinement.

 # Data

+All processed datasets are available upon request, as I cannot host them on GitHub.
+If you are interested in the data before processing, please take a look at the subsections below:

 ### Individual biological neuron datasets
-Raw SWC format data is available below:
+Raw SWC format data is available:

 https://neuromorpho.org/neuron_info.jsp?neuron_name=20Nov2007-3-ON-OFF - zebrafish_neuron